Wi-Fi speed and coverage explained for TELUS Business customers

 Ethernet connected devices perform the best and offer the maximum speed of your internet plan.

-For Wi-Fi connected devices, your internet gets distributed and shared amongst all your Wi-Fi personal devices that you use.
+For Wi-Fi connected devices, your internet gets distributed and shared amongst all your Wi-Fi devices that you use.
 The Wi-Fi speeds that you can attain depend on various factors that are explained in this article.

-Wi-Fi coverage is the quality of your signal over a certain distance that enables you to connect your personal devices to the internet seamlessly.
+Wi-Fi coverage is the quality of your signal over a certain distance that enables you to connect your devices to the internet seamlessly.

 Wi-Fi coverage behaves similarly to music playing from a speaker.
 The closer you are to the speaker, the better quality and clearer you can hear the music.
 Like listening to music, your Wi-Fi signal is stronger (and faster) the closer you are to your modem.
 As you move further away from your modem, Wi-Fi signals lose intensity, which is why the quality of your connection decreases.
 At some point, you might move far enough that you will simply be out of range and have no Wi-Fi signal at all.